novex-ai/parallel-parrot/README.md

 print(json.dumps(paths, indent=2, default=str))
 ```

-This will create files that can be sent directly to the [OpenAI Fine Tuning API](https://platform.openai.com/docs/guides/fine-tuning/preparing-your-dataset)
+This will create files that can be sent directly to the [OpenAI Fine Tuning API](https://platform.openai.com/docs/guides/fine-tuning/preparing-your-dataset).
+Doing so with this example will result in an LLM which knows more than the average parrot about presidents of the USA.

 example output paths:
 ```